How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Light Requirements

-Traveller's Palm grows best under bright light with at least 6-8 hours of direct sunshine.
 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.

 Outdoors, Traveller's Tree can be grown under direct sunlight but it needs to be protected from too hot sunshine.
 Do not expose the plant to direct sunlight before acclimating it as it can lead to sunburn marks (brown leaf spots).
+It is one of the best sun-loving plants for a sunny spot.

 Water Requirements

+Use water that is at room temperature to avoid shocking this tropical plant.
 Ensure that the water is chlorine-free as the plant is sensitive to chlorine and other chemicals dissolved in water and it responds with brown speckled leaf marks.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease which is indicated by brown and yellow leaves.
+Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot which is indicated by brown and yellow leaves.

 Temperature and Humidity